giusepe/giusepe.github.io/_posts/2019-08-02-using-fastlane-with-ms-devops-and-xamarin.markdown

 So the first thing I want to mention here is the `if [ "$1" == "devops" ]; then`, I added that after running the script on my computer and almost lost my keychains... so be warned: don't run this on your local computer with the "devops" parameter.

-If you try to run fastlane match directly inside DevOps with the default keychain, it will most likely fail and or your build will hang on the signing process because the agent will be asking for a password in some windows somewhere in the cloud and nobody can answer that.
+If you try to run Fastlane match directly inside DevOps with the default keychain, it will most likely fail and or your build will hang on the signing process because the agent will be asking for a password in some windows somewhere in the cloud and nobody can answer that.
 So the solution is to create a temporary keychain and unlock it.
 ```bash
 echo "Setting security"